How to Install MySQL on Ubuntu 16.04

 Once your system is updated, you can proceed with the other steps of this tutorial.

-The installation of MySQL database server on an Ubuntu VPS is very easy.
+The installation of MySQL database server on Ubuntu 16.04 is very easy.
 All you need to do is to run the command below:

 sudo apt-get install mysql-server